 Then came the crowning glory of that wonder goal, when seven outfield players passed the ball between them and the skipper timed his run to perfection to unleash an unstoppable finish.

 The move started with Tostão and the ball went along the line to Brito, Clodoaldo, Pelé and Gérson, before Clodoaldo beat four Italian players in his own half and passed to Rivelino, who hit a perfect pass down the wing to Jairzinho.
 When Jairzinho crossed to Brazil’s greatest ever player Pelé, prompted by Tostao with his back to goal, he majestically held the ball up until his inch perfect assist served up Alberto for the finish.
 The only outfield players not involved in the move were Everaldo and Piazza.

 Staged in North America for the first time, Mexico 1970 was a tournament that reached incredible heights on so many levels.

 It was preceded with the drama of England’s 1966 World Cup winning skipper Bobby Moore being arrested and accused of stealing a bracelet.
 Mooro immaculately shrugged off what many deemed a blatant tactic to unsettle the champions.
 His heroic performance in the group match against Brazil ended with a warm embrace with Pele that produced one of the sport’s most iconic images.

 That match on 7thJune 1970, the narrowest of 1-0 defeats for England, also produced arguably the greatest save we have ever seen at any World Cup, when Gordon Banks acrobatically denied Pele’s goalbound header.

-Finishing second to Brazil in Group 3 as a result meant England faced West Germany in the quarter-finals.
-It was a repeat of the 1966 Final, with England in many people’s eyes a stronger team than the side the won the tournament four years earlier.
+Finishing second to Brazil in Group 3 was a result that meant England faced West Germany in the quarter-finals.
+It was a repeat of the 1966 Final, with England in many people’s eyes a stronger team than the side that won the tournament four years earlier.